aoineko-fr/CMSX/README.md

 OBSOLETE!

-See https://github.com/aoineko-fr/MSXgl for new version.
+See https://github.com/aoineko-fr/MSXgl for my new C library.